 Administration Of Vitamin A Supplementation for Preschool-Aged Children in the Context Of COVID-19

 The recent consensus statement from the Global Alliance for Vitamin A (GAVA) on universal VAS in the context of COVID-19 recommends that countries that deliver VAS through campaigns should conduct a risk-benefit analysis that reviews the epidemiological evidence and weighs the short- and medium-term public health consequences of implementing or postponing VAS delivery, weighed against a potential increase in COVID-19 transmission.
 In settings where mass campaign delivery is not considered beneficial in the context of COVID-19, countries will need to consider shifting to VAS delivery through routine child health and nutrition services.
 In all settings where VAS is being delivered through routine services, GAVA recommends that countries decide on which VAS delivery mechanism to employ during the pandemic based on the local health system context and transmission of the COVID-19 virus.
-Countries are encouraged to consider other opportunities for integration of VAS with the delivery of other child health services (e.g. integrated management of childhood illnesses services, screening for acute malnutrition, routine immunization or other modalities established in-country for delivering essential health and nutrition services in the context of COVID-19).
+Countries are encouraged to consider other opportunities for The sharing of all or specific campaign components or functions by a specific program addressing a disease or health need with the of VAS with the delivery of other child health services (e.g. integrated management of childhood illnesses services, screening for acute malnutrition, routine immunization or other modalities established in-country for delivering essential health and nutrition services in the context of COVID-19).

 Framework For Deciding Whether To Implement Vitamin A Supplementation Campaigns In The Context Of Covid-19: Knowledge Brief

 Vitamin A supplementation (VAS) is a life-saving intervention that reduces the risk of child mortality, morbidity and malnutrition in countries with high levels of vitamin A deficiency (VAD).
-During disease outbreaks such as COVID-19 when access to health services is often limited, it is particularly important that children in these contexts receive their twice-yearly high-dose VAS every 4 to 6 months.
+During disease outbreaks such as COVID-19 when The ease in reaching health services or health facilities in terms of location, time, and ease of approach. to health services is often limited, it is particularly important that children in these contexts receive their twice-yearly high-dose VAS every 4 to 6 months.
 In the context of the COVID-19 pandemic, the purpose of this brief is to: 1.
 Outline a decision-making framework to help countries that deliver VAS through campaigns decide how best to proceed with VAS delivery, and 2.
 Offer guiding principles when deliberating on the appropriateness of implementing VAS campaigns.

 These FAQs were developed to complement GAVA’s resources on vitamin A supplementation (VAS) in the context of the COVID-19 pandemic, including GAVA’s consensus statement and operational guide.
 The FAQ are organized by topic.